chandramouli-yer/ThoughtworksChallenege/README.md

-**This is the Solution for Geektrust's "A Golden Crown" Backend Challenge.**
+**This is the Solution for Geektrust's "Tame of Thrones" Backend Challenge.**

 # Steps to run the solution
  - Unzip the folder named golden_crown.zip